LAbyOne/Clover-Setup/README.md

 # Clover Setup
-Little tool to help install and build the boot loader
+Little tool to help install and build the CloverBootloader From scratch or to replace the source, maintaining your personal settings.

 ![img src](Image1.png)
 ##